italoosorio/SilkBuilder-Doc/tags/Input.md

 The text used as input's label.<br>Default Value: *Empty*.
 ### description
 The input's description only show at editing mode.<br>Default Value: *Empty*.
+### descriptionPlace
+The input's description's placement.<br>Default Value: *Empty*.
 ### width
 The width of the component in pixels or percentage.<br>Default Value: *Empty*.
 ### height
-THe height of the component in case of the types: textarea, code, and html.<br>Default Value: *200px*.
+THe height of the component in case of the types: textarea, code, sql, xml, js, xhtml, and html.<br>Default Value: *200px*.
 ### scrollHeight
 The height limit of the component in read mode before the content needs scrolling.<br>Default Value: *Empty*.
 ### block